ramiyappan/simple-Neural-Network/README.md

+# Simple Neural Network

+Classify hand-written digits 2 & 9 using an Artificial Neural network in Pytorch framework.

-# Files on the repository
+## Files on the repository

 `MNIST NN draft-2.ipynb` - MAIN file.